 - R. NCS.T.
 Registered Nerve Conduction Study Technologist

 What are the Benefits of Becoming a Traveling EEG Tech?

 Traveling as an allied health practitioner provides several personal and career benefits.
 Travel EEG tech assignments provide competitive pay packages, as they are needed in facilities all across the country.
-Create a Fusion Medical staffing profile and find the assignment with the ideal shift, start date, hours, and location you are looking for.
+Create a Marketplace profile and find the assignment with the ideal shift, start date, hours, and location you are looking for.
 Allied health agencies also may also provide insurance benefits, travel reimbursement, housing stipends, reimbursement for licenses, and other perks depending on the contract.